-We are a biopharmaceutical company focused on in-licensing, developing and commercializing proprietary product candidates principally for use in the hospital setting.
-We intend to build a leading franchise in the hospital setting, continuing to focus on products that are in late stages of development, currently commercialized outside the U.S., or approved in the U.S. but with significant commercial potential for proprietary new uses or formulations.
-In 2006, we in-licensed the exclusive U.S. and Canadian rights to OFIRMEV® (acetaminophen) injection, an intravenous formulation of acetaminophen, from Bristol-Myers Squibb Company, or BMS, which currently markets the product in Europe and several other markets under the brand name Perfalgan®.
+We are a biopharmaceutical company focused on acquiring, in-licensing, developing and commercializing proprietary products principally for use in the hospital setting.
+We intend to build a leading franchise in the hospital setting, continuing to focus on products that are in late stages of development, currently commercialized outside the U.S., or approved in the U.S. but with significant unmet commercial potential.
+We will also consider strategically attractive opportunities to co-promote commercialized hospital products.

+In 2006, we in-licensed the exclusive U.S. and Canadian rights to OFIRMEV[®] (acetaminophen) injection, an intravenous formulation of acetaminophen, from Bristol-Myers Squibb Company, or BMS, which currently markets the product in Europe and several other markets under the brand name Perfalgan[®].
 In November 2010, OFIRMEV was approved by the U.S. Food and Drug Administration, or FDA, and we commercially launched OFIRMEV in the U.S. in January 2011.
-We are currently focused on gaining hospital formulary acceptance for OFIRMEV, which we believe is an important step both toward the broad market adoption of the product, and the potential acceleration of commercial sales.
-As of April 30, 2011, OFIRMEV had been approved on 675 hospital formularies, which we believe positions us well for future revenue.
+Our near-term business strategy since the launch of OFIRMEV has been, and continues to be, working with physicians and hospitals to increase demand for OFIRMEV and ensure formulary adoption.
+We believe this strategy will position us well for continued revenue growth.

-In June 2010 we entered into an agreement with Incline Therapeutics, Inc., or Incline, that provides us with the exclusive, irrevocable option to acquire Incline within a specified future time period.
-Incline is developing IONSYS[TM] (fentanyl iontophoretic transdermal system), an investigational product candidate intended to provide patient-controlled analgesia for adult inpatients requiring opioids following surgery.
+As part of our long-term business strategy, we entered into an agreement with Incline Therapeutics, Inc., or Incline, in June 2010 that provides us with the exclusive, irrevocable option to acquire Incline within a specified future time period.
+Incline is developing IONSYSTM (fentanyl iontophoretic transdermal system), an investigational product candidate intended to provide patient-controlled analgesia for adult inpatients requiring opioids following surgery.
 We believe that, if approved by the FDA, IONSYS could represent a potentially significant commercial opportunity and be an excellent strategic fit with OFIRMEV.
-Our initial option period to acquire Incline extends until one day prior to Incline receiving the second tranche of its Series A financing, or June 2011, whichever occurs later.
-During this period, we may acquire Incline for an amount not to exceed \$135.0 million.
-During the following option period, the acquisition cost would be an amount not to exceed \$228.0 million, plus payment of an additional amount not to exceed \$57.0 million upon FDA approval of IONSYS.
-We have notified Incline that we have decided not to exercise our option to acquire Incline during the first option period, but we retain the right to acquire Incline during the second option period.
+As consideration for the option, we paid Incline a \$3.5 million upfront option fee in June 2010 and made a second payment of \$3.5 million in September 2011 upon Incline's receipt of the second tranche of its Series A financing.
+We are currently in the second of two option periods, which extends until the earliest to occur of (1) 30 days after the date on which Incline submits a supplemental NDA for IONSYS to the FDA, (2) 30 days after the filing of an initial public offering by Incline, or (3) 42 months after the effective date of the option (December 21, 2013).
+During this second option period, we may acquire Incline for an amount not to exceed \$228.0 million plus payment of an additional amount not to exceed \$57.0 million upon FDA approval of IONSYS.
+We have an exclusive right of first negotiation to acquire Incline for the six-month period following the expiration of the second option period.
+In addition, we may elect to extend the second option period for two additional three-month periods upon the payment of \$2.5 million to Incline for each period.
+Incline will remain primarily responsible for the development of IONSYS.
+However, we and Incline have formed a joint development committee to oversee the global development and regulatory approval for the IONSYS product candidate.